kamoteqv2/kamoteq-switch/README.md

 # kamoteq-switch
- For Personal Use only | Not for Commercial
+ For Personal Use only | Not for Commercial\n
  Tested on Arduino Uno | Esp8266 NodeMCU